There are three main ways to copy a design onto your fabric:

 Purchased stencils are excellent, and save time, but they are often frustratingly not the correct size – particularly border templates, which may not be the correct size either width-ways or lengthways, for your particular quilt.

-If you can’t find the shape or size of stencil that you like, it’s not actually that difficult to make a stencil yourself, although cutting it is a bit tedious.
+If you can’t find the shape or size of stencil that you like, it’s not actually that difficult to make a stencil yourself, although cutting it manually is a bit tedious.
+If you have a Cricut machine, that can be used to cut stencils.

 As before, “bridges” must be left in the stencil.
 I like to plan their placement so that they are not at key places where a change of direction happens – can you see that all of the “T junctions” in the stencil above have a clear cut line?
 The gaps left by the bridges need to be filled in after the initial marking: